Couples Therapy

 I’ve done my own work.
 I practice what I believe about growth, intimacy, and what it actually takes to show up honestly in a relationship.
 That informs how I sit with couples in a way that purely theoretical training doesn’t.

-While based in San Diego, I work with clients throughout California and I’m also licensed in Florida, Idaho, and Vermont.
-All sessions are via Zoom.
-I see couples internationally as well, including through a virtual office in Hong Kong.
+While based in San Diego, I operate entirely via secure telehealth (Zoom) across California, Florida, Idaho, and Vermont.
+I also work with international couples via a virtual office in Hong Kong.
 Sessions are 50 minutes, typically weekly to start.

-Can I go to couples therapy if my partner refuses or isn’t on board?
++Can I go to couples therapy if my partner refuses?

 Yes.
 Come anyway.
 One person shifting their patterns can significantly change a dynamic.
-And sometimes the first session is what moves a skeptical partner from going through the motions to actually being present.
+Sometimes, seeing a partner take that first step is what moves a skeptical spouse to join.

 Yes, and they matter.
 But the couples who get the most out of this work are usually the ones willing to go a layer deeper – to understand why the pattern keeps happening in the first place.
 Both are part of how I work.